lrcorre10/DS-CaseStudy-SalesForecast/APPROACH.md

 ***What Could Be Improved***

 Since time was limited, I couldn’t dive deep into exploratory data analysis or refine the features as much as I would have liked.
 The code could also be cleaned up to follow best practices (PEP8) and be better structured using tools like MLflow or pipelines.
 Also, I would document the jupyter notebooks better.

+Also change the approach to have more than one model, for instance: the items that have more sales are not well suited in this model, then create a new one to those items would be a great improvement in the metrics.